Kids and Gun Safety [How To Talk To Children About Guns]

 10. Learn the mechanical and handling characteristics of the firearm you are using

-Rules, Characteristics and Conditions
+Gun Safety Rules, Characteristics and Conditions

-While my son had many questions, Ted answered each and every one of them while at the same time, strictly enforcing that safety always comes first — check and double check.
+While my son had many questions, Ted answered each and every one of them while at the same time, strictly enforcing that safety always comes first — check and double-check.

 Our instructor then proceeded to tell my son to never point a gun at someone and always make sure the firearm is not loaded.
 He then taught my son how to aim the handgun in an empty room and to line up the sights.